nehatabassum572/contact-book-app/README.md

 # contact-book-app
-A desktop contact management application built with PyQt5 and SQLite"
+A desktop contact management application built with PyQt5 and SQLite.